ys1113457623/QuantumIDE/README.md

 2. [Contributing](#contributing)
 3. [License](#license)

+## Tech Stack

+The project is built using a mix of robust and modern technologies to provide an efficient and seamless experience:

+- **Frontend:** React [18.2.0]
+- **Backend:** Ruby on Rails [7.0.8]
+- **Build Tool:** Vite[4.4.5]

+---

+This section helps potential contributors and users quickly understand the technologies that power your online IDE.
+Feel free to expand on this with additional tools, libraries, or frameworks you may be using.
 ## Installation

 Provide detailed installation steps.
 This can also include software dependencies that must be installed prior to building or running your project.